 See all problems of the 2001 Toyota Sienna.

 Both sliding doors will not lock into place.
 The vehicle has been to the dealership, but they stated this was a safety design .
 When the consumer opened the door it will not lock into place.
 The service dealer stated when the windows were opened on the door it will not lock into place.
 The consumer did try to leave the windows up, but the door still will not lock when opened.
 The owner's manual stated the when the sliding door window was opened the sliding door will stop half way and lock into place.
 The consumer has not contacted the manufacturer.

 See all problems of the 2005 Toyota Sienna.

-The vehicle involved was a 2002 Toyota Sienna.
 Front passenger side window was not operative.
 Vehicle was taken to the dealer for inspection, and mechanic determined that the electrical switch burned out.
 The electrical switch was replaced numerous time.